Manu Manzo

-Manu Manzo (born in Caracas, April 14, 1994) is an American singer-songwriter, who was born in Venezuela and raised in Miami, United States.
+Manu Manzo (born in Caracas, 14 April 1994) is an American singer-songwriter who was born in Venezuela and raised in Miami, Florida.

 Career

-After attending Berklee College of Music for two years, she released her first six-track EP titled Como Soy in 2014, produced by Juan Carlos Perez-Soto.
-She collaborated in the composition with Tommy Torres, Luis Enrique, Alex Ubago, Elsten Torres, Cris Zalles and Perez-Soto.
+After attending the Berklee College of Music for two years, she released her first six-track EP titled Como Soy in 2014, produced by Juan Carlos Perez-Soto.
+She collaborated on the composition with Tommy Torres, Luis Enrique, Alex Ubago, Elsten Torres, Cris Zalles, and Perez-Soto.

-Manzo was nominated for "Best New Artist" at the 2015 Latin Grammy Awards.
+Manzo was nominated for Best New Artist at the 2015 Latin Grammy Awards.

-Manzo signed a publishing deal with Peer Music in 2016.
+Manzo signed a publishing deal with Peermusic in 2016.

-In 2018, Manzo signed a recording contract and co-management with Universal Music Latin Entertainment.
+In 2018, she signed a recording contract and co-management with Universal Music Latin Entertainment.